chombo-discharge/chombo-discharge/doc/sphinx/source/Photon.rst

 		  }
 		};

-By default, there are no input parameters available for the :ref:`Chap:photon` class, but the user will often want to include these (for example by modifying the absorption coefficient).
+By default, there are no input parameters available for the :ref:`Chap:photon` class, but the user will often want to include these, for example by modifying the absorption coefficient.
+Note that you are allowed to use a spatially varying absorption coefficient.
 Please see :ref:`Chap:MiniApplications` for how to pass input parameters into your classes.